 Colorado employment lawyers are lawyers who help employees protect their rights to fair pay and a discrimination-free workplace.
 Under federal and Colorado employment law employees do not have a right to a job; but employees have the right to be paid for their work and compete fairly with other workers.

 Colorado employment lawyers consult with employees about problems in the workplace, negotiate resolutions to potential claims and pursue employment law claims in courts and public agencies like the EEOC and Colorado Civil Rights Division.
 Below is a discussion of some of the more common legal issues Colorado employment lawyers help clients resolve.
-If you believe you have an employment law problem the you should contact an employment lawyer in Colorado right away.
+If you believe you have an employment law problem the you should contact a Denver employment lawyer right away.
 Many employment law claims have short time periods in which you must file a claim or complaint.